The Long Island Seed Project

 BLEND- Dwarf Champion Mix

-This mix of three or four different kinds will produce small mostly 1 1/2- 2 inch salad tomatoes in red, orange, pink and green colors.
+This mix of three or four different kinds will produce small mostly 1 1/2- 2 inch salad tomatoes in red, orange, yellow, pink and green colors.
 This group is related to the "Stakeless or Champion Types" popular in the late 1800's and now known as patio type tomatoes.
 The plants have thick main stems, dark green rugose foliage and will grow to about 20" or so.
 Good for patio or tub culture, we think a stake is in order to keep the plants which become loaded with tomatoes from tipping over.
 Look for oddities in color and fruit shape since these are known outcrossers which we encourage.
 (20 seeds)

 SELECTION- Red Bullet